Wheesk/smart_phishbuster/README.md

 # Smart PhishBuster

 A real-time phishing detection system combining a browser extension and a Python machine learning backend.
 Detects phishing attempts by analyzing suspicious URLs, webpage content, and user behavior—using an ML model trained on thousands of real-world examples.
 ---
+# What does it do?
+Analyzes URLs and webpage features, predicts ‘legit’ or ‘phishing’,and displays a warning in the browser.

+It looks at the URL and the page behind it and pulls out 30 simple yes/no signals:

+“Does the address use an IP number instead of a name?”

+“Is it really long?”

+“Does it have weird JavaScript tricks?”

+“Is it on a shortener like bit.ly?”

+…and so on, up to “Is it known as malware by Google Safe Browsing?”

+Each signal becomes a +1 (yes) or –1 (no).
+---

 ##  Features